gocheaphosting/easy-paypal-lte/readme.txt

 = History =

+* V3.44: Adding the folder name in a troubleshooting hint.
+[Aug 15, 2012]
 * V3.43: Fixing an error in the plugins_url name.
 The CSS and images are located fine now.
 [July 28, 2012]
 * V3.42: Documentation changes.
 Bug fix in HTML mail template selection.
 [July 18, 2012]
 * V3.41: Changing the length of one DB field to support older versions of MySQL.
 [July 17, 2012]